Tiverton parish to merge into St. Catherine of Siena

 Bishop Thomas Tobin approved the merger and shared a statement on the decision.

-“I commend the pastor and leaders of the two parishes for their diligence and wisdom in bringing together the union of the two parishes,” said Bishop Tobin, “And I pray that, with God`s help, it will lead to a new commitment to evangelization and a vibrant spiritual life for all the members of the parish community.”
+“I commend the pastor and leaders of the two parishes for their diligence and wisdom in bringing together the union of the two parishes,” Tobin said.
+“And I pray that, with God`s help, it will lead to a new commitment to evangelization and a vibrant spiritual life for all the members of the parish community.”